ubaldot/vim-writegood/README.md

 The diagnostic messages are displayed in the command-line and are stored in the quickfix list.<br>
 This means that you can use all the quickfix list features such as `:cnext, :cprev, :copen`, etc. to conveniently move around.
-See `:h quickfix`.<br>
+See `:h quickfix` for more info.<br>

-The quickfix list automatically updates  "on save", i.e.  you must save your file to refresh the linting.
+The quickfix list automatically updates  "on save", i.e.  you must save your file to refresh the linting after you have fixed some problems.

 >**Warning**
 >